apache/druid/docs/ingestion/ingestion-spec.md

 description: Reference for the configuration options in the ingestion spec.
 ---

-All ingestion methods use ingestion tasks to load data in to druid.
+All ingestion methods use ingestion tasks to load data into Druid.
 Streaming ingestion uses ongoing supervisors that run and supervise a set of tasks over time.
-Native batch and Hadoop-based ingestion use a one-time [tasks](tasks.md).
+Native batch and Hadoop-based ingestion use a one-time [task](tasks.md).
 For all types of ingestion, the _ingestion spec_

 Ingestion specs consists of three main components: